73 Year Old Alaskan Scores a 73 inch Giant – A Record Breaking Alaskan Bull Moose

 Closer and closer he came to the calls, as close as 250 yards away, then something happened.
 Bob didn’t know if it was the wind, old bull intuition, or what, but this moose made up his mind that he was out of there!
 Bob knew he needed to act quickly and positioned himself with a solid rest on a neighboring spruce tree.
 At what was estimated to be nearly 400 yards, the bull presented himself for a shot.
 Bob pressed the trigger on his Browning .375 H&H sending 270 grains of lead screaming toward the moose.
 It was a hit…a good hit.
 This seasoned hunter wasn’t going to let this bull get too much further away if he could help it, so he quickly reloaded.
 One can almost hear the classic sound of a rifle bolt being quickly actioned and hear the hollow brass giving way to a fresh cartridge feeding into the chamber.
 Before the bull reached 500 yards, Bob sent another 270 grains toward the animal, delivering the clincher.
 Done deal, this bull was down!

 After making his way up to the animal, a flood of thoughts and emotions piled on him and the whole scene felt surreal.
 Everything from the five bypass surgeries three years ago, to the heart attack in March, to the doctors telling him not to go hunting were all in the forefront of his mind and he knew something special had happened on many levels.
 Just being out there was an accomplishment at 73 years old, braving the elements despite health setbacks.
 Because of all this, a freezer-filling spike-fork moose would’ve thrilled his soul.
-Little did he know that a bull of a lifetime, or several lifetimes, would’ve found its way into his cross-hairs
+Little did he know that his harvest would be a record breaking Alaskan bull moose…a bull of a lifetime, or several lifetimes, and it would’ve found its way into his cross-hairs

 Young Mike appeared a ways off, not seeing the moose yet, and asked “What did you shoot?
 Was it a wolf?
 I heard all sorts of howling!”
 Bob replied “No, not a wolf, the moose!”
 Young Mike heard the valley echo Bobs shouts of celebration and had mistaken them with wolf howls!
 It was apparent that young Mike was just as excited as Bob was as it was hard to keep him quiet.
 In fact, Bob was nursing black and blue bruises days later from Mike hugging on him in his excitement